Madhouse (1974 film): Critical reception

+The Monthly Film Bulletin wrote: "The tale of an actor's revenge, exacted by Hammer veteran Peter Cushing on AIP stalwart Vincent Price, Madhouse borrows a trick from last year's Theatre of Blood – allowing Price's baroque, hypersensitive acting style to become the subject of the film – and pusillanimously fritters it away.
+Where Theatre of Blood employed a properly rhetorical style to give the Price rhetoric room to flower in grandiloquent self-parody, Madhouse descends to a coy, show-biz in-joking.
+Michael Parkinson gets to chair a chat-show with 'Doctor Death', and AIP get to run through clips from just about all the Corman-Poe movies as highlights from the Doctor's own screen canon.
+Inevitably arriving at the duel of the Masters from The Raven.
+Madhouse finds that particular joke rather hard to cap; its equivalent scene – a quite fitting final conceit in which Price, having stolen Cushing's thunder, sets about stealing his appearance in order to return to the screen – is carried out with little invention or panache."

 Author and film critic Leonard Maltin awarded the film 3/4 stars, calling it "Good, if somewhat unimaginative".

 Time Out gave the film a mostly positive review, noting its tendency to go over-the-top, but commended the film's interweaving of Price's character Toombes with the actor's actual film career, and "reasonably witty in its use of inter-penetrating fantasies born of the Dream Factory".

 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade B−, calling it, "Cheesy but enjoyable".

-Not all reviews have been positive, TV Guide awarded the film 1/5 stars, writing, "With its behind-the-scenes setting and focus on an aging star whose glory days are behind him, this could have been a wonderful elegy to the twilight of Price's long career.
+TV Guide awarded the film 1/5 stars, writing, "With its behind-the-scenes setting and focus on an aging star whose glory days are behind him, this could have been a wonderful elegy to the twilight of Price's long career.
 Unfortunately, the script and direction simply aren't up to the task, and the film becomes an inferior spin-off of Dr. Phibes series.
 Not even the interaction between Price and Cushing--two very different actors--manages to generate much interest, leaving the clips from Price's Corman-AIP films the best part of the movie."

-John Stanley also gives it a negative review:: "Sleazy spooker filmed in London...about a hammy actor (Vincent Price) suspected of committing gore murders during the filming of a TV series.
+John Stanley wrote: "Sleazy spooker filmed in London...about a hammy actor (Vincent Price) suspected of committing gore murders during the filming of a TV series.
 The climax is so unbelievable and forced even horror fans will wonder what's happening.
 Made by the kind of mentality that thinks the sight of a spider is the height of horror.
 Eeeekkkkk!"